 A fixed location is not needed to trigger a PE in the case of an agent.
 PE depends on the nature of the agent’s activities.

-Where Is my permanent establishment if I have a digital product?
+Where is my PE if I have a digital product?

-In our webinars we often encountered the question, where would one have a permanent establishment, if they have a company, which sells digital products and are living in Germany for example.
+In our webinars we often encounter the question, where would one have a permanent establishment, if they have a company, which sells digital products and are living in Germany, for example.

-In this example, if you are the only owner of your company, managing your Estonian OÜ from Germany, you sell digital products and your clients are all around the world.
+In this example: you are the only owner of your company, managing your Estonian OÜ from Germany, you sell digital products and your clients are all around the world.

-Since you are living in Germany it means you are operating your enterprise there, which most likely could trigger permanent establishment in Germany for your Estonian company.
+Since you are living in Germany, it means you are operating your enterprise there, which most likely could trigger PE in Germany for your Estonian company.
 As the permanent establishment definition states, the place where you operate your business is where you end up paying taxes, regardless if your product is digital or not.

 Will Germany tax the income I made with my OÜ in Estonia?